I Shot Jesse James

 I Shot Jesse James is a 1949 American Western film starring Reed Hadley as Jesse James and John Ireland as Bob Ford.
 Directed by Samuel Fuller in his debut behind the camera, it portrays the murder of Jesse James by Robert Ford and Robert Ford's life afterwards.
-The story is built around a fictional rivalry between Ford and his eventual killer Edward Kelley (called John in the film) over a woman.
+The story is built around a fictional rivalry between Ford and his eventual killer Edward O'Kelley (called John in the film) over a woman.

 Plot

 Bob Ford of the Jesse James gang is wounded during a bank robbery.
 He mends at Jesse's home in Missouri for six months, although Jesse's wife Zee doesn't trust him.

-Cynthy Waters, an actress Bob is in love with, comes to town to perform on stage.
+Cynthy Waters, an actress with whom Bob is in love, comes to town to perform on stage.
 Bob catches her speaking with John Kelley, a prospector, and is jealous.
 He knows that Cynthy wants to get married and settle down.

 In need of money, Bob hears of the governor's $10,000 reward for Jesse.
 He betrays his friend, shooting Jesse in the back.
-Bob is pardoned by the governor but receives a reward for just $500.
+Bob is pardoned by the governor but receives a reward of just $500.

 He spends the money on an engagement ring.
 Harry Kane, who manages Cynthy's career, books Bob for stage appearances in which he re-enacts the shooting of Jesse.
 He is booed by audiences and mocked in public for his cowardly deed.

 Bob goes to Colorado to try prospecting and runs into Kelley, who is rejecting offers to become Creede's town marshal.
 Bob wakes up one day to find both Kelley and the engagement ring missing.
 Cynthy arrives just as Kelley returns, having captured the ring's thief.
 Kelley is disappointed when Cynthy accepts Bob's proposal, so he accepts the job as marshal.

 Frank James, brother of Jesse, overhears a conversation in which Cynthy confides to Kelley that he's the one she truly loves.
 Frank makes sure that Bob learns of this, knowing Bob will make the fatal mistake of confronting Kelley face to face.
 In the street, Bob draws on Kelley and is shot dead.
-Kelley gets the girl and Frank avenges his brother's death.
+Kelley ends up with Cynthy, and Frank avenges his brother's death.